dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 You should have a sufficient power supply for your CPU and GPU.

 **PSU wattage alone is not a good indicator of reliability under load.
 80PLUS ratings are not useful** for determining overall power delivery and efficiency across a range of scenarios.
-The 80PLUS rating only test efficiency at a few specific loads, and does not test for performance or reliability.
+The 80PLUS rating only tests efficiency at a few specific loads, and does not test for performance or reliability.
 Manufacturers can and do game these ratings!

 You need to select a PSU based on results from bench testing by knowledgeable people with the appropriate equipment.
-Check any power supply you plan to purchase against the [Cultist Tier List](https://cultists.network/140/psu-tier-list/) (see [spreadsheet](https://docs.google.com/spreadsheets/d/1eL0893Ramlwk6E3s3uSvH1_juom7SMG5SCNzP2Uov8w/edit?gid=1719706335#gid=1719706335) for newer data not yet on the website), as well as  [LTT Labs' PSU testing](https://www.lttlabs.com/categories/power-supplies) testing.
+Check any power supply you plan to purchase against the [Cultist Tier List](https://cultists.network/140/psu-tier-list/) (see [spreadsheet](https://docs.google.com/spreadsheets/d/1eL0893Ramlwk6E3s3uSvH1_juom7SMG5SCNzP2Uov8w/edit?gid=1719706335#gid=1719706335) for newer data not yet on the website), as well as [LTT Labs' PSU testing](https://www.lttlabs.com/categories/power-supplies).
 Only buy if it is Tier B on the Cultist list and/or recommended by LTT Labs.

 ## USB